GriddyBoi/GriddyBoi/README.md

-### Hi there 👋  I am just an average IT guy that likes to code and play rocket league
+### Hi there 👋  I am just an average IT guy that likes to code and play rocket league and try to be a poker star!
 <div align="middle">
   <a>
     <img src="https://lanyard-profile-readme.vercel.app/api/155489628734881792">